Ashutosh Gowariker

 Ashutosh Gowariker (born 15 February 1964) is an Indian film director, actor, screenwriter and producer who works in Indian Hindi cinema.
-He is known for directing films "set on a huge canvas while boasting of an opulent treatment".

-He is best known for helming the epic musical sports drama Lagaan (2001), the social drama Swades (2004) and the epic historical romantic drama Jodhaa Akbar (2008), winning the Filmfare Award for Best Film and Best Director for Lagaan and Jodhaa Akbar.
+He is best known for directing period sports drama Lagaan (2001), the social drama Swades (2004) and historical romantic drama Jodhaa Akbar (2008), winning the Filmfare Award for Best Film and Best Director for Lagaan and Jodhaa Akbar.
 Lagaan was nominated for the Academy Award for Best International Feature Film at the 74th Academy Awards, which makes him a voting member of the Academy Awards.
 He returned to acting by playing the lead role in the critically acclaimed comedy drama Ventilator (2016).

 Early life

 Gowariker was born into a Marathi-speaking family to Ashok and Kishori Gowariker, in Kolhapur.
-He is married to Sunita, Deb Mukherjee's daughter from his first marriage.
+He attended St. Theresa's High School in Bandra.
+Ashutosh is married to Sunita, Deb Mukherjee's daughter from his first marriage.
 They have two sons, Konark and Vishwang.